 Progress towards achieving our Strategic Priorities and Finance Strategy aims is monitored against milestones, and we report on progress against these milestones to the Governing Body on a regular basis.
-Overall, our primary focus will continue to be on maintaining Home/EU undergraduate recruitment, while developing our postgraduate and international student numbers and other income streams.
-We regularly review our portfolio of courses to ensure we respond to shifts in demand; in 2018 we introduced new foundation year options for those studying Photography and Illustration and in 2020 we will introduce new BA awards in Acting and Fashion Marketing & Business, and a foundation year option for all the courses where this is not already offered.
-We continue to invest in our estate; the major capital project over the next two years will be a purpose-build facility on our campus, which will include a new lecture theatre and student accommodation.
-Inevitably there is a great deal of uncertainty as negotiations continue on the UK's withdrawal from the EU, and we continue to consider the potential consequences and plan accordingly.
+Overall, our primary focus will continue to be on maintaining UK undergraduate recruitment, while developing our postgraduate, EU and non-EU student numbers and other income streams.
+We regularly review our portfolio of courses to ensure we respond to shifts in demand; in 2020 we introduced new BA awards in Acting and in Fashion Marketing & Business, and a foundation year option for the remaining courses on which this was to be offered.
+We continue to invest in our estate; our major capital project is well underway and due for completion for the 2021/22 academic year.
+It will be our first new build on our campus and will provide teaching and performance spaces and student accommodation.

-Review of Performance 2018/19
+Review of Performance 2019/20

-We have achieved a surplus of £4,757k in the year which was higher than that achieved in 2017/18 (£3,913).
-This is further explained below.
+We have achieved a surplus of £3,520k in the year, lower than the surplus achieved in 2018/19 of £4,757.

-2019 £'000 2018 £'000
+2020 £'000 2019 £'000

-Income 24,064 23,121
+Income 24,310 24,064

-Expenditure (19,307) (19,208)
+Expenditure (20,790) (19,307)

-Surplus for the year 4,757 3,913
+Surplus for the year 3,520 4,757